Sign In

 Oral Antivirals: Paxlovid and Lagevrio (Molnupiravir)

-WHAT are oral antivirals?
+What are oral antivirals?

 Oral antivirals are pills that stop the virus that causes COVID-19 from making copies of itself in your body.
 One oral antiviral is called Paxlovid, and the other is called Lagevrio (also known as molnupiravir).

-WHO is eligible to use oral antivirals?
+Who is eligible to use oral antivirals?

 • Paxlovid: Adults and children (12 years of age and older, weighing at least 88 pounds [40 kg]), who are at high risk for getting very sick from COVID-19 and who have mild to moderate symptoms.